 Over one-third of all organizations outsource some of their compliance functions.
 This can end up with you transferring a lot of data to a third party, which might be a security concern in itself.
 Thus many companies now aim to get high-functioning compliance software instead for their internal use.

 But how can you get the assurance that you are getting what you need out of it, and how can it improve your workplace efficiency?

-Below we list six ways that compliance software can help your business and explain what you can do to help the job along.
+Below we list five ways that compliance software can help your business and explain what you can do to help the job along.
 As the article continues, you should be able to learn how to benefit you and your company moving forward.
 It is time to join the 21st century with such reporting software today.

 1. Boost Your Productivity by Saving Time